 When I tested the Morphy Richards Verve toaster it delivered evenly toasted bread with the perfect amount of crunch.
-I did notice that it takes longer to toast than some other toasters I’ve reviewed, but I didn’t mind this because I was able to lift up the lever and check on the progress of my toast, so even if I had set the level too high I was able to intervene.
+I did notice that it takes longer to toast than some other toasters I’ve reviewed, but I didn’t mind this because I was able to lift up the lever and check on the progress of my toast, so even if I had set the level too high, I was able to intervene.

 Love the look

-While it would be nice if this toaster was available in a wider range of colours, if you’re looking for a neutral and reliable toaster that delivers on look and on great functions, this is a great choice.
+While it would be nice if this toaster was available in a wider range of colours, if you’re looking for a neutral and reliable toaster that delivers on style and on great functions, this is a great choice.

 These benefit from a protective natural mineral layer (Mica) that covers the filaments, making them virtually unbreakable and easy to keep clean.
 The extra ‘winds per square cm’ on the ProHeat® Elements ensure that bread is toasted more evenly.